-We want the home educated child to have a positive experience by developing productive and supportive working relationships with parents and by working together to ensure the best educational interests of the child.
+We want the home educated child to have a positive experience by developing productive.
+Also supportive working relationships with parents and by working together to ensure the best educational interests of the child.

 If you want to withdraw your child from mainstream school

-If your child is in mainstream school and you’re considering withdrawing them to home educate (also known as elective home education), we advise you to talk to your child’s school and the education welfare officer about the merits and drawbacks of taking your child out of mainstream education.
+If your child is in mainstream school and you’re thinking about withdrawing them to home educate (also known as elective home education).
+Then we advise you to talk to your child’s school and the education welfare officer about the merits and drawbacks of taking your child out of mainstream education.